-Houseplants are actually an extension of your garden.
-By creating a garden inside of your house filled with flowering houseplants you will not only make your house look beautiful, but you will also improve your quality of life.
-Research has shown that, in an average room, just two or three houseplants will improve air quality, pump feel-good oxygen back into the air and reduce stress.
+Houseplants are an extension of your garden.
+Creating a garden inside your house filled with flowering houseplants will make your home look beautiful and improve your quality of life.
+Research has shown that, in an average room, just two or three houseplants will enhance air quality, pump feel-good oxygen back into the air and reduce stress.
 Fill your house with the lush greenery and flowers of the houseplants you find in our garden centre.

-Houseplants that are easy to take care of
+How to take care of your Indoor plants

 When and how to water your houseplant

 Are you still anxious to kill your plant by giving it too much or too little water?
 Here is how to make sure that your plant stays alive.
-First of all, keep in mind that the potting soil should be moist, not wet.
-Stick your finger in the soil to determine if your plant needs water.
+First, remember that the potting soil should be moist, not wet.
+Stick your finger in the ground to determine if your plant needs water.
 If the soil feels damp, there is no need to water your plant.
 If it feels dry, watering is necessary.
 Make sure your pot has good drainage by choosing one with holes in the bottom.
 Thus, redundant water can flow away.
 Do you want more advice on taking care of your houseplants?
 Visit our garden centre and ask our staff for more information.

 Tips to keep your indoor plants lush and healthy